Pwd9000-ML/GenAI-IaC-Demo/docs/modules/azurerm-apim.md

   publisher_name                                     = var.publisher_name
   backend_services                                   = var.backend_services

+  // Optional inputs:
+  project                                            = var.project
+  environment                                        = var.environment

-  // Optional inputs..
-See the "## Input arguments and outputs" section for all available options or "variables.tf"
+  //See the "## Input arguments and outputs" section for all available options or "variables.tf"
   // If not specified, the default values on "variables.tf" will be applied }
 ```